+Longer-term vesting schedules.
 As part of our transformation changes, in Fiscal 2019, we improved our equity compensation program to drive longer term service and performance.
-We changed the vesting schedules of our equity programs to have best governance three-year cliff vesting for time vesting awards and three-year performance programs for performance vesting awards, replacing prior programs which had one and two-year vesting schedules.
+As reflected in our LTIP grants in Fiscal 2020, we changed the vesting schedules of our equity programs to three-year cliff vesting for time vesting awards and three-year performance programs for performance vesting awards, replacing prior programs which had one and two-year vesting schedules.

-This transition to a three-year cliff vesting performance and service period under the new LTIP created a "gap" in our employees' compensation opportunity, in that, under this new plan, there would be no long-term incentive vesting opportunity from the beginning of Fiscal 2019 until September 30, 2021.
+One-Time Bridge Grants.
+As described in the CD&A in last year's proxy statement, the transition to a three-year cliff vesting performance and service period under the new LTIP created a "gap" in our employees' compensation opportunity, in that, under this new plan, there would be no long-term incentive vesting opportunity from the beginning of Fiscal 2019 until September 30, 2021.
 The lack of any potential vesting or payout of long-term compensation opportunities during Fiscal 2019 and 2020 raised retention concerns.
-To address this gap, our Compensation Committee granted our NEOs and other selected employees special "Bridge Grants."
-The Bridge Grants contributed significantly to the reported compensation in the Summary Compensation Table for Fiscal 2019 in last year's CD&A and are also reported in the Fiscal 2020 Summary Compensation Table numbers below.
+To address this gap, our Compensation Committee granted our NEOs and other selected employees special "Bridge Grants" in early Fiscal 2019.
+The Bridge Grants contributed significantly to the reported compensation in the Summary Compensation Table for Fiscal 2019 in last year's proxy statement, and the portion of the Bridge Grants dependent on Fiscal 2020 performance is reported in the Fiscal 2020 Summary Compensation Table numbers below.

-These Bridge Grants were granted at the beginning of Fiscal 2019 and were designed as two grants to cover two performance cycles-the Fiscal 2019 compensation cycle and the Fiscal 2020 compensation cycle.
-For the Fiscal 2020 Bridge Grants, which are represented below as Fiscal 2020 compensation, 60% was eligible to vest based on established performance metrics and targets for Fiscal 2020, and 40% vested based on continued service through November 21, 2020.
+These Bridge Grants were granted at the beginning of Fiscal 2019 and were designed to cover two performance cycles-the Fiscal 2019 compensation cycle and the Fiscal 2020 compensation cycle.
+The Bridge Grants consisted of the following elements: 60% of the original number of shares granted was eligible to vest based on performance metrics (30% for Fiscal 2019 performance and 30% for Fiscal 2020 performance), while 40% was eligible to vest solely based on continued service (20% through November 21, 2019 and 20% through November 21, 2020).
+As a result, the 30% portion of the Bridge Grants dependent on Fiscal 2020 performance is reported in the Summary Compensation Table below as Fiscal 2020 compensation.
 We achieved the performance metrics for both Fiscal 2019 and Fiscal 2020.